jeremyhaberman/Raffle/README.md

 * Use Modulus.io or Meteor Galaxy.
 * The user chafey@gmailcom will be created with a random password, check console/logs for this password and login.
+* Once logged in, open the javascript console in the browser and reset the database:
+> Meteor.call('reset');

 Pre raffle
 ----------
 * The program needs to be updated with the new prize list for that year.
-The raffle committe will deliver a prize list at some point and it has to be converted manually into code.
+The raffle committee will deliver a prize list at some point and it has to be converted manually into code.
 This doesn't take too long - 20-30 minutes or so so I haven't bothered to create screens for this.
 * The program needs to be updated with the new logo for this years carnival.
-The logo is stored in /public/carnival graphic color for print.jpg
+The logo is stored in /public/carnival graphic color for web.jpg
+* The program needs to be deployed.
+Since meteor no longer provides free hosting, it probably makes sense to bring down the deployment once the raffle is done to avoid paying for something that isn't being used
+* Once deployed, have the volunteers verify the prize data.
+There has been mistakes on the data provided as well as data entry so it is important to double check.
 * User accounts need to be created for the volunteers involved in the raffle each year.
 Usually there are 2-3 people, get their email address and create accounts via the /admin screen then email them the info
 * Volunteers will enter the orders in advance of the raffle.
 Be aware that ~50% of the orders are placed the day of